neilstockbridge/6502-computer/R1/README.md

   - All 16 address lines are sampled by the master AVR allowing the full 64K of address space to be simulated

-  - The master AVR has a "control" UART that can be used by a PC to control the system.
-Bus devices could be simulated ( slowly) on a PC over this link.
+  - The master AVR has an "Admin" UART that can be used by a PC to control the system.
+Bus devices could be simulated ( slowly) on a PC over this link

   - Simulated bus devices:
     - 15K RAM.
 The master AVR has 16K but needs some for itself